peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ---
-title: "Supplementary Material: A Replication Guide"
+title: "Replication Guide"
+subtitle: "Supplementary Material for 'A Framework for the Computationally Reproducible Testing of Complex Narrative Systems'"
 author: "Peter J. Marko"
 date: "[Date]"
 ---